Mrs. Sandford’s Third Grade Class

 I aim to bring an open mind, a positive attitude, and high expectations to the classroom each day.
 I also strive to bring consistency, diligence, and warmth to my job in the hope that I can ultimately inspire and encourage present and future leaders.

 We will spend time the first few weeks organizing materials and establishing classroom routines.
 One such routine requires the students to write all assignments, tests and project due dates in the Student Planner in an effort to work on our organizational skills and becoming responsible learners.
 The students have been asked to obtain your signature in the Planner every night.
 Your time to review and sign the Student Planner is helpful in keeping everyone on track.
 I check Student Planners each morning for your signature, as well as any notes or comments you may have written.
-The Student Planner will be placed in the blue folder every day, along with graded papers and any letters/flyers from our School Office.
+The Student Planner will be placed in the yellow folder every day, along with graded papers and any letters/flyers from our School Office.
 Please empty these papers out and sign any necessary forms and return those in the blue folder.

 Students will have homework Monday through Friday.
 Your student will bring it home in his or her take home folder.
 Inside you will find a pocket for papers to be kept at home and a pocket for papers to be brought back to school.
 Take home folders should be brought back to school daily.
 Students will be given at least 30 minutes of homework daily.
 This includes, but is not limited to, math skills practice and studying for their weekly spelling/vocabulary test.
 In addition, they are also expected to read between 20-30 minutes a night.
 Homework gives students the opportunity to practice the skills they learned that day while also providing guidance to me on how I may need to modify my instruction for future lessons based on their performance.
 I appreciate your help in encouraging your students to complete their assignments.
 Missed assignments due to an absence from class are expected to be made up in accordance with the school handbook.

 I am excited to have your child in class and look forward to working as a team.
 I value your input and insight as parents and hope you will feel comfortable sharing any questions or concerns you might have throughout the year.
-I do welcome and encourage parent involvement in my classroom.
-If you wish to volunteer, please e-mail me for more information.

 As always, feel free to contact me for any reason, through the Student Planner or e-mail email@example.com.